 (Note that whilst we are anticipating that the summit cafe and toilets will be open, if there are high winds trains will not run to the summit, so the building will not be open.)

-Remember that it can be cold on Snowdon, even in May.
-And wet.
-Full water/windproofs, warm clothing, and good mountain boots are essential.
+Remember that it can be cold at altitude, even in May.
+And wet too.
+Full water/windproofs, plenty of warm clothing, and good mountain boots (preferably with ankle suport and good tread) are essential.

 Duration: All Day.
 Please bring a packed lunch and plenty to drink.